 Freshman Mary Eizraelov begins a year of actively participating in two time-consuming extracurriculars.
-She plays trombone in Concert Band I and runs in the JV cross country team.
+She plays the trombone in Concert Band I and runs with the JV cross country team.

 “I really enjoyed doing both activities in middle school, and both the organizations are super amazing,” Eizraelov said.
-“I wouldn’t be able to choose one over the other.”
+“I wouldn’t be able to choose one over the other.
+I’m so grateful to the leaders of both programs who help make this happen, both for me and for so many other students.”

-Eizraelov decided to join the region band audition process, which is optional for Concert Band 1 and 2 students.
-Because of the extra masterclasses and time she would contribute to the process, she created a split schedule.
+Eizraelov decided to join the region band audition process, which is optional for Concert Band 1 and Concert Band 2 students.
+Students in this process are required to attend masterclasses and prepare three etudes for the first round of auditions in November.
+Student leaders helped Eizraelov accommodate her split schedule for both activities.

-“I was lucky enough to meet Mary during her eighth grade year because she was my buddy for eighth grade night,” senior Laurel Brown, trombone Drill Instructor, said.
+“I was lucky enough to meet Mary during her eighth grade year because she was my buddy for eighth grade night,” senior trombone drill instructor Laurel Brown said.
 “Like most eighth graders are, I was expecting Mary to be shy and quiet, but I remember being so impressed with her confidence and kindness that night.
 She reminded me so much of myself, making me that much more excited to have her as an addition to the trombone section.”

 “High school is a time for students to figure out who they are and what they love,” band director Jarrett Lipman said.
 “Considering the number of amazing organizations on our campus, students should have the opportunity to participate in all that Vandegrift has to offer.”